Punjab Tractors Ltd.: Take-over by Mahindra & Mahindra Ltd.

 Following disinvestment by the state government, Punjab Tractors Limited was eventually taken-over by Mahindra & Mahindra in 2007.
 This acquisition made Mahindra & Mahindra World's largest tractor manufacturer.
 Subsequent to this take-over, the former PTL was merged into M&M and transformed as Swaraj division of Mahindra & Mahindra in the year 2009.
 As of 2016, the division has over 2100 employees, a network of over 1500 sales/service centres and 600 dealerships across India, while the product portfolio comprises tractor models ranging from below 30HP to over 50HP power.

-Beginning with 735XM and 843XM in 2009, the Swaraj division has since been standardizing on XM series of products.
-The company secured top rating in Customer Satisfaction Index and Sales Satisfaction Index; was awarded Deming Prize in the year 2012 and TPM Excellence Award from JIPM.